jerakia/jerakia/doc/getting_started.md

     # hiera ntp::servers environment=development
     ["ntp0.devbox.com","ntp1.devbox.com"]

-Note that using the Hiera backend, a query of foo::bar will send a lookup request to Jacaranda for the key _bar_ with the namespace _foo_
+Note that using the Hiera backend, a query of foo::bar will send a lookup request to Jerakia for the key _bar_ with the namespace _foo_

 ## The Puppet data binding terminus ##

-Jacaranda supports a puppet data binding terminus for direct integration, this is the preferred method of using Jacaranda from Puppet although we still advise having the hiera backend to support any modules that use hiera() function calls directly.
-Using the data binding terminus however will route all data mapping requests from parametersed classes directly to Jacaranda.
+Jerakia supports a puppet data binding terminus for direct integration, this is the preferred method of using Jerakia from Puppet although we still advise having the hiera backend to support any modules that use hiera() function calls directly.
+Using the data binding terminus however will route all data mapping requests from parametersed classes directly to Jerakia.

 This can be configured in `/etc/puppet/puppet.conf` under the `[master]` section

       [master]
-        data_terminus = jacaranda
+        data_terminus = jerakia

 Let's write a small module to test this....